szabgab/modiin-co-learning/README.md

 We think mutual help and continuous education is key to our long-term success in this world.

 We think that that one of the best ways to learn is to help others to learn so from the beginning we expect our participants to help each other and especially help the newcomers.
-Our participants are diverse in their skillset and background from absolute beginners to seasoned developers.
+Our participants are diverse in their skill-set and background from absolute beginners to seasoned developers.

 We believe that working on Open Source and Free Software projects is both useful to us and a small contribution to make the world a better place.